-(a) The Award and any receipt of Shares is subject to your continued employment at the Company or other entity wholly owned directly or indirectly by the Company ("Subsidiary") from the Award Date through the close of business on the "Vesting Date" as defined in Section 2(b), each RSU will be converted into the right to receive one share of Company Stock, and such shares of Company Stock (after deducting sufficient shares to satisfy the Company's tax withholding obligations) will be issued to you or your brokerage account as of the next trading day after the Vesting Date.
+(a) The Award and any receipt of Shares shall become vested in equal one-third increments on each Vesting Date as defined in section 2(b), subject to your continued employment at the Company or other entity wholly owned directly or indirectly by the Company ("Subsidiary") from the Award Date through the close of business on such Vesting Date.
+If the number of RSUs determined as of a Vesting Date is a fractional share, the number vesting shall be rounded to the nearest whole number with any fractional portion carried forward to the extent that the total RSUs vesting shall not exceed the total number of RSUs awarded to you in section 1.
+Each RSU will be converted into the right to receive one Share, and such Shares (after deducting sufficient whole Shares to satisfy the Company's tax withholding obligations) will be issued to you or your brokerage account as of the next trading day after the Vesting Date.